-Students wishing to participate in the commencement ceremony must register.
-Registration will open Febuary 12, 2018.
+Students wishing to participate in the commencement ceremony must register online.
 Please see Countdown to Commencement for the most up-to-date information on registering.

-**PLEASE NOTE THAT REGISTRATION FOR THE COMMENCEMENT CEREMONY IS SEPERATE FROM APPLYING FOR GRADUATION (DEGREE).**
+**PLEASE NOTE THAT REGISTRATION FOR THE COMMENCEMENT CEREMONY IS SEPARATE FROM APPLYING FOR GRADUATION (DEGREE).**

 THIS IS A TICKETED CEREMONY.
 All guests will need a ticket to enter the Alumni Arena.
 As you (graduating student) register for the ceremony, you will have an opportunity to reserve up to SIX guest tickets.

 After registering for the ceremony, you will immediately receive a confirmation e-mail listing the date/time options for ticket pick-up.
 Students must pick up their tickets in advance of commencement weekend, during dates/times specified in the confirmation e-mail.
 A UB ID is required at time of pick-up.

 Children under two years of age do not require a guest ticket unless they will be using a baby carrier or infant car seat carrier; the ticket is for the seat space that will be taken up by the carrier.